 Using an electric lawn mower on wet grass—especially with an extension cord—runs the risk of electric shock.
-When the connections (not to mention any wiring just beneath worn or damaged portions of the cord) are exposed to moisture, that could mean damage to the machine and an electrocution to its operator.
+When the connections (and any wiring beneath worn or damaged portions of the cord) are exposed to moisture, that leads to damage to the machine and electrocution to the operator.

 Mowing wet grass poses a personal danger.

-Just walking the slick lawn with enough force exerted forward to push the mower could cause you (the operator) to slip and fall too close for comfort to the mower’s blades.
+Just walking across a slick lawn with enough force exerted forward to push the mower could cause you (the operator) to slip and fall too close for comfort to the mower’s blades.

-Damp blades of grass can damage the mower itself.
+Damp blades of grass can damage the mower.

-Without the appropriate fuel stabilizer, for example, leftover fuel in the tank can be contaminated as a result of excessive moisture and even corrode your machine.
-Grass clippings themselves can also interfere with mower’s job by sticking to the equipment in clumps that block the vacuum or the blade itself.
-In either case, these blockages will force the machine to work harder until it shuts off if you’re not carefully cleaning as you go.
+Without the appropriate fuel stabilizer, leftover fuel in the mower’s gas tank can be contaminated because of excessive moisture and even corrode your machine.
+Grass clippings can also interfere with the mower’s job by sticking to the equipment in clumps that block the vacuum or the blade itself.
+In either case, these blockages force the machine to work harder until it shuts off if you’re not carefully cleaning as you go.

 A wet lawn is notoriously difficult to mow.

-Wet grass blades are slick and tough to slice, creating an uneven shred (at best) rather than the clean cut achieved on a sunny afternoon.
-Unless your mower’s blades are in peak conditioned, newly sharpened or replaced, it may even take two or three passes over the same patch of wet lawn to get even a fraction of the cut you’d get if the lawn were dry.
+Wet grass blades are slick and tough to slice, creating an uneven shred (at best) rather than the clean-cut you can achieve on a sunny afternoon.
+Unless your mower’s blades are in peak-condition, newly sharpened, or replaced, it may even take two or three passes over the same patch of wet lawn to get even a fraction of the cut you’d get if the lawn were dry.

 The work won’t stop with the cut.

 Wet grass will require extra cleanup, with how clingy grass clippings get when you add water into the equation.
 And damp grass clippings that stick to a mower’s undercarriage can create a breeding ground for mold—and eventually a busted mower—if the machinery stays too moist for too long.
-Be sure to scrape the deck clean of those stuck-on blades as well as brush off the tires and wipe down the body of the mower.
-Then, turn your attention the spots stains left behind.
+Be sure to scrape the deck clean of those stuck-on blades, brush off the tires, and wipe down the body of the mower.
+Then, turn your attention to the stains left behind.
 Chlorophyll in freshly cut wet grass will cause more stains than what you incur on your average mowing day, so be prepared to remove grass stains from your clothes, shoes, and driveway right away.